 Figure 2.
 Outline of a choice reaction task.
-The perception module perceives the letter "C" and retrieves from memory that this letter is associated with the ring finger, and then presses the ring finger.
-Three cognitive modules (perception, memory, and output) carry out specific subtask, but Production 1 and Production 2 control the flow of information between the modules at appropriate moments.
+The perception module perceives the letter "C", and retrieves from memory that this letter is associated with the ring finger, and then presses the ring finger.
+Three cognitive modules (perception, memory and output) carry out specific subtask, but production 1 and production 2 control the flow of information between the modules at appropriate moments.

-gered by the context of this task, and not otherwise.
-Second, they add information: in the case of Production 1, the rule specifies that we are looking for a particular mapping of the letter to a finger, not just any fact in memory that relates to the letter.
-In the case of Production 2, the rule specifies that it is a press action that is to be carried out, and not any other possible motor output involving the ring finger.
-In this view, Production 1 consists of four elementary elements: checking that the task is choice reaction task (CRT), checking that there is a perceptual input, moving "mapping" to memory retrieval, and moving the perceptual input to memory retrieval.
+The two productions necessary for this task have to move the information (the letter "C" in the example) from the perceptual system to memory, and from memory to the output module (the "Ring" finger in the example).
+If we look at it in more detail, the productions do more than move information.
+First, they are triggered by the context of this task, and not otherwise.
+Second, they add information: in the case of production 1, the rule specifies that we are looking for a particular mapping of the letter to a finger, not just any fact in memory that relates to the letter.
+In the case of production 2, the rule specifies that it is a press action that is to be carried out, and not any other possible motor output involving the ring finger.
+In this view, production 1 consists of four elementary elements: checking that the task is CRT, checking that there is a perceptual input, moving "mapping" to memory retrieval, and moving the perceptual input to memory retrieval.
 These are the atomic elements of skill that we are after.

-The first production is activated by a visual input, which is its first PRIM (see Figure 3).
-Subsequently, it has a declarative retrieval that consists of two PRIMs: the constant "mapping" and the visual input.
+The first production is activated by a visual input, which is its first PRIM (Figure 3).
+Subsequently, it has a declarative retrieval that consists of two PRIMs: the constant

+"mapping" and the visual input.
 Similarly, the second production is broken down into a match of the declarative retrieval and two action elements.